 What is direct drive?

-Because of this, direct drive systems typically provide users with more immediate and unfiltered feedback from the motor, thanks to the minimal number of components between the user, the wheel, and the mechanical system.
+- Direct drive systems typically provide more immediate and unfiltered feedback from the motor with fewer components between the user, the wheel, and the mechanical system.

-Due to the higher torque and resulting increased heat, direct drive wheels are almost exclusively made of metal.
-This ensures they are strong and durable enough to handle the added power and maintain performance under demanding conditions.
+- Direct drive wheels are almost exclusively made of metal to ensure they are strong and durable enough to handle the added power and maintain performance under demanding conditions.

 How much is a direct drive racing wheel?